Edwin García Feliciano

 Edwin García Feliciano (born April 8, 1960) is a Puerto Rican politician and was mayor of Camuy until 2020.
 García is affiliated with the New Progressive Party (PNP) and has served as mayor since 2002.
-In 1984 obtained a Bachelor degree in Arts with a focus on Political Science at the University of Puerto Rico.
+In 1984 obtained a bachelor's degree in arts with a focus on Political Science at the University of Puerto Rico.
 Has a juris doctor from the University of Puerto Rico School of Law.
 In 2020 Puerto Rico governor Wanda Vázquez Garced submitted the nomination of Edwin Garcia Feliciano as the Puerto Rico Ombudsman.